JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 22. The security policy will be generated in object format.
 Copy the entire policy.
 23. Return to the bucket policy screen and copy the object into the bucket policy code editor.
 24. In the object editor, look for the "Resource".
 The value should be set to the ARN.
 At the end of the value, add a "/*" to allow full access to all resources the bucket.
 25. In the permissions tab, locate the Access Control List. click edit and enable List for Everyone (public access) and accept the warning box.
-If the edit button is disabled you need to change the Object Ownership section to ACLs enabled.
+If the edit button is disabled, you need to change the Object Ownership section to ACLs enabled.
 At this point, the S3 bucket is set up but there are a few more steps that need to be followed.

 ## Creating a User to Access the Bucket
-All of this functionality is handled by IAM, another AWS service.
+All this functionality is handled by IAM, another AWS service.
 Follow the steps below to set this up:
 1. Go back to the services menu on the AWS console and find IAM.
 2. In the sidebar, select "User Groups".
 3. Click "Create a New Group".